 Scholarships and Grants: Ministries of the ECW

 Centered in congregations, the Episcopal Church Women (ECW) empowers women to do Christ’s ministry in the world.
-The following ministries are supported by ECW members in our Diocese.
+ECW College and Women of the Well Scholarships, United Thank Offering (UTO), and Church Periodical Club (CPC), are supported by ECW members in our Diocese.

 ECW College and Women of the Well Scholarships

 Over the last decade or more, the ECW has awarded over $100,000 in college scholarships to students in the Diocese of Alabama.
 The ECW College Scholarship program was born perhaps just prior to 1900 with a request from then–Bishop Richard Hooker Wilmer to John Ward Noble, the builder of St. Michael’s and All Angels Episcopal Church in Anniston, AL., to enable daughters of diocesan clergymen to attend the Noble Institute.
 Since that time other funds have been established in recognition of people who have taken to heart the education of young people in our diocese; several of those funds include restrictions in addition to the policies of the ECW Board and Scholarship Committee.
 In recent years these named funds have been augmented significantly by the ECW General Scholarship Fund, which is derived from the diocesan and parish ECW budgets, memorials, alms and other gifts.
 In addition to Bishop Wilmer, the donors whose dedication and vision continue to inspire us include Edith Buell Wilson, Isla Hall Hilderbrand, Elizabeth Blair Pannell, Sarah Sterret Porter, Bishop Onell Soto and St. John’s Church, Ensley.

 How to donate to the ECW College Scholarship Fund